govau/frontdoor/ui/src/content/buyer/products-and-services/telecommunications.md

 You can also buy other associated services for telecommunications products, including installation, support and maintenance.

-If you need to organise small purchases of mobile handsets and broadband devices, you must use the Mobile Panel.

-If you need to organise small purchases of mobile handsets and broadband devices, you [use the Mobile Panel](/buyer/products-and-services/mobile).
+If you need to organise small purchases of mobile handsets and broadband devices, you [use must the Mobile Panel](/buyer/products-and-services/mobile).

 ## <span name="who-can-use-this-panel">Who can use this panel?</span>